Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Methods

-For data processing, we captured the video of the robot submerged inside the glycerin tank over 300 seconds.
-Out of the 300 seconds, we used the data between 30 seconds and 270 seconds to ignore the initial transience during the speed ramp-up from 0 rpm to a prescribed total rpm.
-Then, we converted the videos into jpg files with frame rate of 1 frame per second.
-The image files were then processed by ImageJ image processing tool using stacked image processing centroid calculation.
+The robot was activated from $30$ rpm to $70$ rpm at $10$ rpm intervals.
+The corresponding Reynolds number for the flagella ($Re = \frac{\rho ||\omega_T \times r|| r_0}{\mu}$), ranges from $0.0232$ - $0.0943$. the video of the robot submerged inside the glycerin tank for over $300$ seconds for each rotational speed was recorded for data collection.
+Out of the 300 seconds, we used the data between $30$ and $270$ seconds to ignore the initial transience during the speed ramp-up from 0 rpm to a prescribed total rpm, which is the sum of $\omega_t$ and $\omega_h$ depicted in Fig.~\ref{Forces}.
+Then, the videos were converted into jpg files with a frame rate of 1 frame per second.
+The image files were then processed using stacked image processing centroid calculation using the ImageJ image processing tool.